Beinsezii/i3blocks-widgets-rs/README.md

     - Scrollwheel -> Adjust volume

 ## quodlibet-status
-Creates an interactive widget for the Quod Libet music player
+Creates an interactive widget for the Quod Libet music player.
+A bit less cool than the rest as this was the first program and hasn't been updated much.
 - Shows title, artist, album.
 - Optionally displays 'discsubtitle'.
 I find this useful as a custom field to do with what I wish.
 Example is I have a mixed album of bgm from the Yakuza games, and I use the 'discsubtitle' field to label which game it's from.
 - Buttons